gaurav2721/notification_service/docs/KAFKA_INTEGRATION.md

 - Added `kafkaService` field to `NotificationManagerImpl`
 - Updated constructor to accept Kafka service parameter
+- **Modified to only receive Kafka service since it only pushes to channels**
 - Modified `SendNotification()` method to send notifications to Kafka channels

 **Key Changes**: